-Safe Areas
+Device Safe Areas

 Overview

+Modern mobile devices, including Android 15 and later, and most iPhones, feature a 'safe-area' insets at the top and bottom of the screen. as plugin frames extend to the very bottom of the screen, they can overlap with this safe-area inset.
+If not handled correctly, this overlap can lead to user interface issues within your plugins.
 Buildfire will automatically apply padding to the body of every plugin.
 In addition, an HTML attribute will be applied to devices that use safe areas.
 This will be sufficient for most plugins, but not all.
 To disable the padding, override the padding-bottom of the body tag, using !important.

 What are Safe Areas?

-CSS environmental variables
+CSS custom variables

-Use the following variable in your plugin
+Use the following variables in your plugin

-safe-area-inset-bottom
+and safe-area-inset-bottom

 Example